Today I’m sharing everything I packed and wore on my recent trip to Italy.

 I can’t find the exact sandals online, this is the same brand and style with gold stud embellishments on the strap, and this is the sandal I was eyeing before our trip.
 And I love this pair with a woven band.

 So there you have it, everything I packed and wore during my week in Puglia.
-Stay tuned, there’s more to come on our Puglia itinerary.
+You can see our entire Puglia itinerary here.
 It was my first time traveling to this region of Italy and I hope it won’t be the last.
 Have you been to Puglia?

 I appreciate your visit and welcome your thoughts in the comments below.
 Sign up here to subscribe to the blog and have new posts delivered directly to your inbox as soon as they’re published.